mornindew/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/GroupTopics.md

  - Explain IF Statements
  - Explain looping
  - Explain parameters
+ - Show creating a new function
  - Explain the LED Slots and how GPIO works
- - Show the horrible code that freenove gave us

 ## Mission 6 - Name your rover
 This mission is to move out of running things in the test classes and actually create a class to represent your rover.